jaspreet204/final-project_oojs/README.md

 1. Click **Start Game**
 2. A word appears on the screen
-3. Type the word correctly in the input field
+3. Type the word correctly in the input field (case-insensitive)
+4. A new word replaces it as soon as it's spelled correctly
-4. Continue typing as fast as possible
+5. Continue typing each word as fast as possible
-5. Game ends when time runs out or all words are completed
+6. Game ends when time runs out or all words are completed

 ---